pingcap/docs-cn/_docHome.md

 -->

 TiDB is an open-source distributed SQL database that supports Hybrid Transactional and Analytical Processing (HTAP) workloads.
 It is MySQL compatible and features horizontal scalability, strong consistency, and high availability.
-You can deploy TiDB on premises or in the cloud.
+You can deploy TiDB in a self-hosted environment or in the cloud.

 <DocHomeCardContainer>